 The SMCS Early Childhood Program provides a Catholic environment and fosters positive values and attitudes.
-Warm and engaging teachers nurture the spiritual, emotional, intellectual, social and physical developmental growth of each young child.
+Warm and engaging teachers nurture the spiritual, emotional, intellectual, social, and physical developmental growth of each young child.

 Partnering with Families

 We believe that communication and cooperation with parents and families build a positive foundation for school and learning.
 Your child will experience the consistency of morals and values based in the Catholic tradition.
 Our teachers promote strong communication between school and home.
-Parent/teacher conferences are offered mid-fall and early spring for all preschool and pre-kindergarten students.
+Parent/teacher conferences are offered mid-fall and early spring for all preschool and 4K students.
 Parents may request a conference with teachers at any time throughout the year.

 Flexibility in Scheduling

 Our programs allow for flexibility to meet the needs of each individual family.
-Our administrators and staff will work with you to determine the programs and schedule that work best for your child and your family.
+Our administrators and staff will work with you to determine the programs and schedules that work best for your child and your family.

 Our Early Childhood Programs are housed in the SMCS Elementary Schools.
-Preschoolers have access to outdoor playgrounds, school libraries, updated technology, school gyms, older student role models and a secure environment.
+Students have access to outdoor playgrounds, school libraries, updated technology, school gyms, older student role models and a secure environment.
 To maintain a safe environment for every child and allow easy access for families, all school entrances are locked and have security systems that allow visitors and guests’ admission into the buildings.

 - Nurture a child’s faith by modeling Catholic values